davrux/go-smtptester/README.md

 # go-smtptester

-Simple SMTP Server for Testing
+Simple SMTP Server for Testing.
+See example directory for usage.